What you need to know: vaping, alcohol, drugs and safe driving

 Your first priority must always be your personal safety.
 Never put yourself in a situation where you could get hurt.

-If your friend does not want your help, involve someone else, try to work as a team and if you are really worried about their safety, call 000.
+If your friend does not want your help, involve someone else and try to work as a team.
+If you are really worried about their safety, call 000.

 What if you are in a scenario where there is no chair to do the drunkenness test on?